🚐 Your motorhome deserves the best: 12V 100Ah 190H LiFePO4 battery

 • Heavy and bulky: These batteries are heavy and bulky, making them difficult to install and handle.

-• Maintenance Required: Liquid batteries require regular maintenance, including the addition of distilled water to replenish lost electrolytes, which may be inconvenient for some RV owners.
+• Maintenance required: Liquid batteries require regular maintenance, including adding distilled water to replenish lost electrolytes, which can be inconvenient for some RV owners.

 • Shorter lifespan: These batteries typically have a shorter lifespan than LiFePO4 batteries, so they need to be replaced more frequently, increasing their long-term costs.

-• Lower Efficiency: Liquid batteries are less efficient than LiFePO4 batteries, meaning they lose more energy as heat during the charging and discharging process.
+• Lower efficiency: Liquid batteries are less efficient than LiFePO4 batteries, meaning they lose more energy as heat during charging and discharging.

 Image source: www.phlsci.com

-AGM batteries are a great innovation in RV batteries because they can serve two functions: as a deep cycle battery and as a starter battery.
+AGM batteries are a great innovation in RV batteries because they can serve two functions: as a deep-cycle battery and as a starting battery.
 They work by using fiberglass as a separator to hold electrolytes in place.
-AGM batteries are highly shock-resistant and have minimal internal resistance due to their tight packaging and good vibration resistance.
-This low internal resistance reduces charging time and increases output voltage as energy flows through the battery.
+AGM batteries are highly shock-resistant and, due to their tight packaging and good vibration resistance, have minimal internal resistance.
+This low internal resistance reduces charging time and increases the output voltage as energy flows through the battery.

-AGM batteries are also known for their corrosion-free and acid-free nature, making them perhaps the easiest batteries to connect and install with minimal maintenance.
+AGM batteries are also known for their corrosion- and acid-free nature, making them possibly the easiest batteries to connect and install with minimal maintenance.

-In addition, AGM batteries have high capacity and there are models designed for efficient solar energy storage applications, making them a good choice for off-grid use.
-When properly maintained, AGM batteries can outlast three conventional lead-acid batteries, making them an ideal choice for RVs.
+Additionally, AGM batteries have high capacity, and there are models designed for efficient solar energy storage applications, making them a good choice for off-grid use.
+With proper maintenance, AGM batteries can outlast three conventional lead-acid batteries, making them an ideal choice for RVs.

-AGM batteries also have a longer lifespan compared to liquid batteries.
+AGM batteries also have a longer lifespan than liquid batteries.
 With proper maintenance, an AGM battery can last up to 5-7 years or even longer.

 Image source: www.phlsci.com